-4) Never provide your debit card information in an email.
+Never provide your debit or credit card information in an email

 Every legitimate business selling products or services online uses a secure online shopping process to do so.
 This secure process never involves soliciting your credit card information in an email.
 All online purchases should be made through a secure online form.

 No company worth doing business with will ever request your credit card in an email, but scammers often do.
 Oftentimes, they do so by posing as more legitimate and familiar sources like the IRS, Apple, or Paypal.
 Even when an email looks like it comes from a source you trust, check the email address it comes from and avoid clicking directly on any links provided in the email.
 By doing a search on the link included in the email, you can both check its legitimacy and check to see if there might be any discounts available for the offer if it is legitimate.

 Here's an example of a phishing email often received.
 Note how the email address is "support.com" not "apple.com"

 Aiming for prevention is always best, but when that doesn't work, catching the issue fast makes solving the problem easier.
 In the event of unauthorized transactions or discrepancies in your account, careful monitoring of your account will help if you need to flag suspicious activity to your bank or credit union.

 Holiday scams on the naughty list